 For more information on Alopecia Areata and its cure, visit

 Dr. Rinky Kapoor is a consultant cosmetologist and dermato surgeon.
-She is also a trichologist and is based in Mumbai, India.
+She is also a trichologist and best dermatologist in Mumbai, India.
 She has successfully treated many cosmetic and medically difficult diseases and has diagnosed them with accuracy, giving efficient treatment where required.
+She is also the co founder of The Esthetic Clinics.